capablemonkey/dwolla-devportal/app/resources/transfer-workflow.md

 Between the ACH transfer statuses of “pending” and “processed” there are three other transfer statuses which can occur: “cancelled”, “failed”, and “reclaimed.”

 - **Cancelled:** If a transfer’s status changes from “pending” to “cancelled”, this means that the transfer was cancelled.
 A transfer can be cancelled by a Traditional CIP Verified account.
-See “timetables for transfers in and out of the network” below for available cancellation windows.
+See "Bank to Dwolla network" and "Dwolla network to bank" below for available cancellation windows.
 - **Failed:** If a transfer failed to clear successfully (usually as a result of an ACH reject), the transfer’s status will be “failed”.
 Transfers can fail for a number of reasons, e.g. insufficient funds, invalid account number, no account/unable to locate account, etc. Note: in rare cases, a “processed” transfer may later on get returned as “failed”.
 - **Reclaimed:** If a transfer failed because the recipient did not claim the money after 30 days (or a custom reclaim period set by the sender), the transfer status will be marked as “reclaimed.”
 “Reclaimed” does not apply when transferring to White Label Customers.